convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/native-action-components/action-sheet.md

  The ActionSheet plugin shows a native list of options the user can choose from.
 <u>Supported platorm(s):</u>
  - Android
+ - iOS
- - iOSYou can access data from the next action in the chain in (TS) mode with: <code>
+You can access data from the next action in the chain in (TS) mode with: <code>
- - out: The index of the selected button</code>Whenever cordova platform is not available, the value defined in mocking options is returned.
+ - out: The index of the selected button
+</code>Whenever cordova platform is not available, the value defined in mocking options is returned.
  Default mocked value is <code>0</code>.
 For more information : <a target='_blank' href='https://github.com/EddyVerbruggen/cordova-plugin-actionsheet'>Action Sheet</a>.